-- 1/2 pound dry whole wheat spaghetti, cooked according to package directions
+- 8 ounces whole wheat spaghetti, cooked according to package directions

 - Heat a large, nonstick skillet over medium-heat.
 Spray with nonstick cooking spray and add beef; cook, stirring frequently until browned (5 minutes or so).

-- Add onion and garlic; cook, stirring occasionally, until softened (about 5 minutes).
-Stir in carrot and cook about 2 minutes.
-Stir in mushrooms, tomatoes, tomato paste, basil and oregano; bring to a boil.
+Add the onion and garlic; cook, stirring occasionally, until softened (about 5 minutes).
+Stir in the carrot and cook about 2 minutes.
+Stir in the mushrooms, tomatoes, tomato paste, basil and oregano; bring to a boil.
 Reduce heat to simmer, and continue to cook- covered- for 10 minutes.
-Add milk and cook- uncovered- until sauce is thickened, about 15 minutes.
-Add salt and pepper, to taste.
+Add the milk and cook- uncovered- until the sauce is thickened, about 15 minutes.
+Add the salt and pepper, to taste.

-- Divide cooked spaghetti among 4 bowls and top with the sauce.
-Garnish with fresh basil, if using
+Divide the cooked spaghetti among 4 bowls and top with the sauce.
+Garnish with fresh basil, if using.

 - *If you're preparing this recipe as GLUTEN FREE, use your favorite gluten free pasta in place of the whole wheat spaghetti.

 - *I made this recipe as directed, but when I make it again I think I'm going to give the chopped tomatoes a whirl in my food processor before adding it to the pan.
 It's a little chunky as the recipe is written, and I think pureeing the tomatoes would give it more of a sauce consistency.